RoshiniMadisetty/OS-Jackfruit/README.md

-🚀 OS-Jackfruit: Multi-Container Runtime
+🔐 OS-Jackfruit: Multi-Container Runtime
 📌 Overview

-This project implements a lightweight container runtime in C that demonstrates core operating system concepts like process isolation, namespace management, and kernel interaction.
+This project implements a lightweight container runtime in C that demonstrates core OS concepts like process isolation, namespace management, and kernel interaction.

-It provides a minimal alternative to Docker-like systems, focusing only on essential OS primitives without networking or image layers.
+It focuses on essential primitives such as Linux namespaces, chroot-based filesystem isolation, and a supervisor daemon, without the complexity of full container platforms like Docker.

 🚀 Features
 Namespace-based process isolation